University of California, Davis: Founding of the university farm

+From vocational certificates to bachelor's degrees

+In 1916, the Farm's 314 students occupied the original 778 acre campus.
+The institution grew at a breakneck pace over the next four decades.
+By 1951, it had expanded to a size of 3000 acre.
+Along the way, it was renamed in 1922 to become the Northern Branch of the College of Agriculture, and in 1938, it became the College of Agriculture at Davis.

 Initially, no degrees were awarded at Davis.
-Students in the College of Agriculture at Berkeley often enrolled at Davis for a single semester to obtain practical training on an actual farm alongside the vocational students, but had to return to Berkeley to earn their degrees.
-Because the non-degree vocational program at Davis was so disconnected from the traditional degree programs on the main Berkeley campus, agricultural interests began to agitate to separate Davis and the entire College of Agriculture from the University of California.
-This forced the Board of Regents in 1922 to silence such proposals by authorizing a four-year undergraduate degree program at Davis.
+From the very beginning in January 1909, students in the College of Agriculture at Berkeley enrolled at Davis for a single semester to obtain practical training on an actual farm alongside the Farm School students, but had to return to Berkeley to earn their degrees.
+Because the non-degree program at Davis was so disconnected from the traditional degree programs on the main Berkeley campus, agricultural interests began to agitate to separate Davis and the entire College of Agriculture from the University of California.
+This forced the regents in 1922 to silence such proposals by initially authorizing a two-year undergraduate program at Davis.
+By sharing faculty members between Berkeley and Davis and hiring a few more faculty members, the university was able to provide almost all courses of a "complete undergraduate program" at Davis—that is, a four-year program leading to the bachelor's degree.
 The first class graduated from Davis in 1926.